vict0rcarvalh0/pinocchio-guide/README.md

     Ok(())
 }
 ```

+### AuthorizeNonceAccount
-- AuthorizeNonceAccount: Sets or changes the authority of a Nonce account, determining who can authorize nonce increments.
+Sets or changes the authority of a Nonce account, determining who can authorize nonce increments.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},